sauldom102/unsplashpy/README.md

 ## Description

-A Unsplash client without the need for an api key
+An Unsplash client without the need for an api key.
+For a full documentation visit <https://sauldom102.github.io/unsplashpy>.

 ## Getting started

-You can start try out how this module works by importing the Unsplash class, which will help you with some user regular actions as searching for a keyword and then download a certain number of image pages of that results
+You can start try out how this module works by importing the Unsplash class, which will help you with some user regular actions as searching for a keyword and then download a certain number of image pages of that results.

 ```python
 from unsplashpy import Unsplash